 “From this series, Jessa Lingel and I have been able to develop relationships and collaborations with scholars outside of Penn, and I am currently developing a journal special issue based on the speaker series.
 Thus, the Provost’s generosity has been substantially generative.”

-While the full list of Control Societies speakers for the coming year is still being confirmed, Dixon-Román notes that the lineup will entirely feature prominent scholars who are women of color, including sociologist and Princeton professor Ruha Benjamin.
+Dixon-Román notes that the Control Series lineup for the coming academic year will entirely feature prominent scholars who are women of color.
 The series is bringing on more collaborators and co-sponsors as well, including the Department of History and Sociology of Science at SAS, the Department of Africana Studies at SAS, and Dorothy Roberts’ Program on Race, Science and Society—all of which, given the exciting precedent set thus far, promises another year of impactful and thought-provoking programming ahead.